MarkJohnstoneGitHub/VBA-DotNetLib/README.md

 ```

  **Issues:**
+ - Currently List COM object wont allow to be created getting invalid use of New Keyword.
+This will removed and replaced with it's non-generic equivalent.
+ - ListString not working WIP
-Too many things to do.
+- Too many things to do.
 Argh!
-Atm no outstanding issues detetected.
-Require completing unit testing.

  **Things To do**